ARF-Plus: Controlling Perceptual Factors in Artistic Radiance Fields for 3D Scene Stylization: Abstract

 \section{Abstract}

 The radiance fields style transfer is an emerging field that has recently gained popularity as a means of 3D scene stylization, thanks to the outstanding performance of neural radiance fields in 3D reconstruction and view synthesis.
-We highlight a research gap in radiance fields style transfer, the lack of sufficient perceptual controllability, motivated by the existing concept in the 2D image style transfer.
-In this paper, we present ARF-Plus, a 3D neural style transfer framework offering manageable control over perceptual factors, to systematically explore the perceptual controllability in 3D scene stylization.
-Four distinct types of controls - color preservation control, (style pattern) scale control, spatial (selective stylization area) control, and depth enhancement control - are proposed and integrated into this framework.
-Results from real-world datasets, both quantitative and qualitative, show that the four types of controls in our ARF-Plus framework successfully accomplish their corresponding perceptual controls when stylizing 3D scenes.
-These techniques work well for individual style inputs as well as for the simultaneous application of multiple styles within a scene.
+We highlight a research gap in radiance fields style transfer, the need for sufficient perceptual controllability, motivated by the existing concept in the 2D image style transfer.
+In this paper, we present ARF-Plus, a unique 3D neural style transfer framework offering manageable control over perceptual factors, to systematically explore the perceptual controllability in 3D scene stylization.
+Four distinct types of controls - color preservation control, (style pattern) scale control, spatial (selective stylization area) control, and depth enhancement control - come with our proposed novel loss functions and strategies, seamlessly integrated into this framework.
 This unlocks a realm of limitless possibilities, allowing customized modifications of stylization effects and flexible merging of the strengths of different styles, ultimately enabling the creation of novel and eye-catching stylistic effects on 3D scenes.